liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

-# Adding Settings to Form Field Types
+# Adding Settings to Form Field Types [](id=adding-settings-to-form-field-types)

-Once you develop a [Form Field Type](/developer/tutorials/-/knowledge_base/7-0/creating-form-field-types), you might want to add settings to it, and you certainly can.
-Here you'll learn by discovering how to add a *mask* and a *placeholder* to the Time field created in the previous tutorial.
+Once you develop a [Form Field Type](/developer/tutorials/-/knowledge_base/7-0/creating-form-field-types), you might need to add settings to it.
+For example, your time field might need to be configured to accept different time formats.
+Here you'll learn how to add settings to form field types by adding a *mask* and a *placeholder* to the Time field type created in the previous tutorial.

 +$$$